audulus/docs/nodes.md

 For example, to convert from MIDI note numbers to Hz, use `(440 / 32) * pow(2, (x - 9) / 12)`.

-To edit the expression, use "Set Expression" from the node's context menu.
+To edit the expression, tap or click on the node and select `Set Expression` from the node's context menu.

 The Math Expression Node includes the following operators and functions: